Percy Nilsson: Malmö Arena

 Percy Nilsson bought land at Hyllievång in Malmö from Malmö Stad for 250 million kronor in 2007.
 A couple of days later Nilsson sold the majority of the land to retail concern Steen & Strøm for as much as 570 million kronor.
 The profit was used by Nilsson to fund the construction of Malmö Arena.

+Icecream truck

+In the summer of 2013, Nilsson drilled in an icecream truck.
+He did so because he was annoyed by the sound that the truck made.
+The incident got a lot of attention in Sweden that year, and he was fined with 100 000 swedish crowns.